 How can I organise a bathroom without storage?

-You can also opt to organise a bathroom without storage at all.
+You can also opt to organise a bathroom without any small bathroom storage ideas at all.

 ‘Architecturally and visually, it is best to keep a small bathroom feeling open by not crowding too many things into it,’ advises Barbara Sallick, Co-founder, Waterworks.